pygfx/pygfx/docs/advanced_shaders.rst

         gfx.MeshBasicMaterial(map=tex, opacity=0.8, pick_write=True),
     )

-The picking info returnd can vary based on the shader.
-For all shaders, it is an ``u64`` into which we can pack as many fields as needed, using the ``pick_pack()`` function.
+The picking info returned can vary based on the shader.
+For all shaders, it is a ``u64`` into which we can pack as many fields as needed, using the ``pick_pack()`` function.
 The material needs to implement a corresponding ``_wgpu_get_pick_info()`` method to unpack the picking info.
 See e.g. the picking of a mesh: